Name: Carol Cooper

 Outputs for this research may include an article in the Museums Australia journal or reCollections; the possible acquisition of particular horse-related historical objects into the National Historical Collection; and assistance when required for related exhibition modules.

-2014 (in development): Horses in Australia, temporary and travelling exhibition; role: senior curatorial research fellow
+2014: Horses in Australia, temporary and travelling exhibition; role: senior curatorial research fellow

 2012: Travelling in Australia/Big Objects, Hall redevelopment exhibition project; role: head curator